mongodb/docs/source/reference/mongod.rst

    =========  ==================================

    Profiling is off by default.
-Database profiling can impact database performance, and can cause potentially sensitive information to be written to the log.
+Database profiling can impact database performance.
 Enable this option only after careful consideration.

 .. option:: --quota

    Enables a maximum limit for the number data files each database can have.
-The default quota is 8 data files, if this option is set.
+When running with :option:`--quota``, there are a maximum of 8 data files per database.
 Adjust the quota with the :option:`--quotaFiles` option.

 .. option:: --quotaFiles <number>

    Modify limit on the number of data files per database.
 This option requires the :option:`--quota` setting.
-By default this option is set to 8.
+The default value for :option:`--quotaFiles` is 8.

 .. option:: --rest